nyholku/thaler/README.md

 # thaler
-Tongue in cheek plapen to see how far Java syntax can be pushed
+Tongue in cheek project to see how far Java syntax can be pushed

 Thaler was named after the mighty dollar sign which I think gets used to all too little in Java world ;)